datopian/datahub/docs/tutorial-basics-query.markdown

 {% include tutorial-basics-ex-2.js %}
 </script>

-Full details of the <a href="models.html#query">query structure and its options can be found in the reference documentation</a>.
+## Filtering

+A simple unstructured query like the one provided above searches all fieldsfor the value provided.

+Often you want to "filter" results more precisely, for example by specifying a specific value in a specific field.
+To do this we use "filters".

+{% highlight javascript %}
+var query = new recline.Model.Query();
+query.addFilter({type: 'term', field: 2});
+dataset.query(query);
+{% endhighlight %}

+## QueryState

-Also worth noting is that the last run query is stored as a <a href="models.html#query">Query instance</a> in the `queryState` attribute of the Dataset object.
+The last run query is stored as a <a href="models.html#query">Query instance</a> in the `queryState` attribute of the Dataset object.
 Modifying `queryState` will also resulting in a query being run.
 This is useful when building views that want to display or manage the query state (see, for example, <a href="src/widget.queryeditor.html">Query Editor</a> or <a href="src/widget.filtereditor.html">Filter Editor</a> widgets).

+## Full Details of the Query Language

+Full details of the <a href="models.html#query">query structure and its options can be found in the reference documentation</a>.